Pfizer COVID-19 vaccine can be stored in refrigerator for a month, U.S. says

-Healthcare & PharmaceuticalsPfizer COVID-19 vaccine can be stored in refrigerator for a month, U.S. says

-The U.S. Food and Drug Administration on Wednesday authorized storage of Pfizer Inc (PFE.N) and German partner BioNTech SE's (22UAy.DE) COVID-19 vaccine at standard freezer temperatures for up to one month, in an effort to make the vaccine more widely available.
+(Reuters) - The U.S. Food and Drug Administration on Wednesday authorized storage of Pfizer Inc and German partner BioNTech SE’s COVID-19 vaccine at standard freezer temperatures for up to one month, in an effort to make the vaccine more widely available.

 Unopened, thawed vials of the vaccine can be stored in a refrigerator at 2 to 8 degrees Celsius for up to a month, up from a previous maximum limit of five days.